Top 7 Things to do in Cottonwood, Arizona

 Guided tours are available by appointment.

 Clemenceau Heritage Museum is located at 1 N Willard St, Cottonwood, AZ 86326.
-It’s open from 10 to 3 Saturday and Sunday and 9 to 12 on Wednesday and Thursday.
+It’s closed Monday and Thursday, open from 9 to noon, Tuesday and Wedne,day and 11 to 3 on Friday and Saturday.

-Cottonwood, Arizona is a really great place to visit.
-It is a small town though, so you may want to stretch your legs a bit to see some of the other surrounding areas.
+Cottonwood, Arizona, is a great place to visit.
+It is a small town, though, so you may want to stretch your legs a bit to see other surrounding areas.
 It’s fun to compare and contrast these small towns in this area.

-By far the most popular town in this area to visit is Sedona, known for its striking red rock buttes.
-It’s worth seeing, but definitely take the time to check out the smaller, less touristed towns of Jerome and Clarkdale.
+By far, the most famous town in this area to visit is Sedona, known for its striking red rock buttes.
+It’s worth seeing, but take the time to check out the smaller, less-touristed towns of Jerome and Clarkdale.

 window.fd(‘form’, { formId: ‘5f654c78bf43d8ae8bbfa457’, containerEl: ‘#fd-form-5f654c78bf43d8ae8bbfa457’ });